jonas4climate/honeybee-colony-abm/README.md

 # Honeybee colony ABM

 Agent-based modelling project and complexity analysis for Agent-based Models class (2024) @ UvA.
 This is the corresponding code repository for a research report investigating honey bee colony survival outcomes and emergent adaptation on the colony level in response to weather effects and resource scarcity and distribution.
+The presentation can be found [here](./presentation.pdf).

 ## Repository structure